-It’s important to understand that gas rewards programs are not tied to your credit score, and you don’t even have to use a credit card to take advantage.
-Anyone can get a gas loyalty card; there is no application process.
+Gas rewards programs are not tied to your credit score.
+You don’t even have to use a credit card to take advantage.
+Anyone can get a gas loyalty card, and there is no application process.
 You can pay by cash or debit and still take advantage of all the benefits available to you.

-With that being said, you can rev up those rewards by combining the gas loyalty program of your choice with one of the best credit cards for gas.
+But you can really rev up those rewards by combining the gas loyalty program of your choice with one of the best credit cards for gas.
 This guide will help you understand how all the best gas rewards programs work and which gas credit cards can help you take your rewards to the next level.

 How do gas rewards programs work?

-The best gas station rewards programs are tied to a specific brand of gas, although you can take advantage of the perks and rewards at any of their locations.
+The best gas station rewards programs are tied to a specific gas station brand and you can take advantage of the perks and rewards at any of their locations.
 Some gas rewards programs let you rack up rewards points you can use for free merchandise or gas, while others focus on offering gas discounts instead.

 Since gas rewards programs are free to join, you really have nothing to lose by signing up.
-Your best bet is figuring out which brand of gas station you utilize the most, then signing up for their rewards so you can begin accumulating benefits.
-Also, keep in mind that you can join more than one gas rewards program, and you probably should if you spend a lot on gas but you don’t always fill up at the same place.
+Your best bet is figuring out which gas stations you utilize the most, then signing up for their rewards so you can begin accumulating benefits.
+Also, keep in mind that you can join more than one gas rewards program—and you probably should if you spend a lot on gas but don’t always fill up at the same place.